 What are the symptoms of hemophilia?

-Prolonged external bleeding after trauma and bruising that occurs easily or for no apparent reason, are two major symptoms of hemophilia.
+The major symptom is bleeding, either prolonged external bleeding or bruising after minor trauma or for no apparent reason.
 Symptoms vary depending on whether the patient has the mild, moderate, or severe form of the disorder:

-- In severe hemophilia, bleeding episodes occur often and with little or no provocation.
+- In severe hemophilia, unprovoked (spontaneous) bleeding episodes occur often.

 - In moderate hemophilia, prolonged bleeding tends to occur after a more significant injury.

-- In mild hemophilia, a patient might have unusual bleeding only after a major injury, surgery, or trauma.
+- In mild hemophilia, a patient might have unusual bleeding, but only after a major injury, surgery, or trauma.

-People with hemophilia may have any type of internal bleeding, but most often it is in the muscles and joints, such as the elbows, knees, hips, shoulders, and ankles.
-Often there is no pain at first, but if it continues, the joint may become hot to the touch, swollen, and painful to move.
+People with hemophilia may have any type of internal bleeding, but most often it occurs in the muscles and joints, such as the elbows, knees, hips, shoulders and ankles.
+There may be no pain at first, but if the bleeding continues, the joint may become hot to the touch, swollen, and painful to move.

-Repeated bleeding into the joints and muscles eventually causes permanent damage, such as joint deformity and reduced mobility.
+Repeated bleeding into the joints and muscles over time may cause permanent damage, such as joint deformity and reduced mobility.